 One of the major difference between a traditional and modern outdoor kitchen is heat source.
 For many family chefs, a dream outdoor kitchen includes minimal cleanup.
 Firewood and ash may seem like more of a duty than a lifestyle boon.
 Using gas stove insets and grill stations has been growing in popularity.
 They can be incorporated directly into the stone or brick design.
 You can turn them on and off and regulate heat just like an indoor stove.
 Another benefit is the lack of ash, soot and smoke.
 When you eliminate things like that, it opens the opportunity to use thin brick and highly stylized tile facades.
 Basically, you can shift from rustic beauty to modern splashes of color, textures and creativity.

 Deciding between a traditional and modern masonry stove design comes down to your lifestyle.
 At the end of the day, your dream outdoor kitchen should enhance the way you live.

-If you are considering an outdoor stove or kitchen, contact Pinska Masonry for more information or an estimate on a custom masonry stove design.
+If you are considering an outdoor stove or kitchen, contact Pinska Masonry for more information or an estimate on a custom masonry stove design or small masonry heater.